 This makes it the ideal plant for those looking to enhance the look of their garden when most other plants are brown and dormant.
 It’s most often used as a ground cover in landscaping, but it can also be grown indoors in a pot.
 So no matter how you’d like to enjoy the Christmas fern, there’s an option for you.

 When and where to plant your Christmas fern

-Christmas ferns will likely do just fine on a balanced fertilizer during the growing season.
-However, if you want to ensure your plant is thriving, find a fertilizer specially formulated for acid-loving plants.
-You’re more likely to see bigger, greener, and longer-lasting leaves if you cater the fertilizer in this way.
+Christmas ferns will do fine with a regular, balanced fertilizer, but you’re more likely to see bigger, greener, and longer-lasting leaves if you cater the fertilizer in this way.

 We just love learning about new plants, and we hope you’ll use these tips and tricks to add the lovely Christmas fern to your plant collection.
 Whether it’s indoors or out, this plant will bring stunning greenery to your home.

 - Companion planting chart: How to use it to plan the perfect spring garden

 - What types of plants can you grow from garden boxes?
 You’ll be surprised with all your options!